• Mount View is established

 • Modernizing Community Communications

-The association began shifting communications toward digital platforms and social media to better engage residents.
+The association began expanding communications through digital platforms and social media to better engage residents.

 • Community Operations Adapt During COVID-19